hashxim/hconMD/Work_MD/Cognitive Bias.md

 Believe that they are smarter and more capable than they really are.

 # Causes
-It would take a lot of time
+It would take a lot of time to make even simplest choice due to sheer complexity of the world and amount of information in the environment.
+It would be necessary sometimes to rely on some mental shortcuts that allow us t

 ---
 # Footer